huchenlei/ECE361/text_conferencing/README.md

 ## Testing
 - run `make test` to recompile the program and start the server
-- run `./client_test.tv` for some basic functionality test for single user interactions
+- run `./client_test.tv <port number>` for some basic functionality test for single user interactions